 CNC machining starts with a piece of material, which is then milled into shape using rotation and tools.
 According to the programmed machine program, it will remove the excess until the finished product.
-This is the subtractive manufacturing method, when the cnc works, it completes the part product by taking away the material.
+This is the subtractive manufacturing method; when the CNC works, it completes the part product by taking away the material.

-- lMetal alloys
+- metal alloys

-- lAcrylic fiber
+- acrylic fiber

-- lStyling foam
+- styling foam

-- lProcessing wax
+- processing wax

-3D printing does not have this simple variety and can only use materials such as plastic or resin.
+3D printing does not have this simple variety and can only use plastic or resin.
 The 3D printing method does not produce products strong enough to withstand harsh environments such as aircraft or other machinery.
 Also, 3D printers cannot switch between materials.
 Some 3D printers are suitable for certain kinds of materials.

-3D printed products also require post-processing after manufacture.
-The 3D printed product needs to be cleaned, polished and sealed before the product can be used.
+3D-printed products also require post-processing after manufacture.
+The 3D-printed product needs to be cleaned, polished, and sealed before the product can be used.
 This will allow longer prototype testing times.
 3D printers are currently only suitable for smaller custom products.

 CNC machines can produce jigs, tools, and custom-designed parts.
-They have extensive tooling setups that allow you to prototype rough designs in some areas and perfect designs in others so you can test the product.
+They have extensive tooling setups that allow you to rough prototype designs in some areas and perfect designs in others so you can test the product.

 When testing prototypes for projects, CNC machines can quickly build designs so developers can test them.
 3D printers don’t have these options.
 It can only print and produce slowly according to the program in a programmed way.
-But when it comes to building the final product, accuracy and quality are key, and when time is limited and you want to quickly test some prototypes, opting for a 3D printer for production can slow down your project.
+But when it comes to building the final product, accuracy and quality are key, and when time is limited, and you want to quickly test some prototypes, opting for a 3D printer for production can slow down your project.

 CNC machining can make larger products and can handle heat resistance.
 There are more niche categories for 3D printing, such as printing food or working in space.